 For the gardening beginner, this will not present much concern at first.
 After all, as long as the soil is a nice rich loam, anything will grow.
 But by and by, as you progress in gardening, you’ll find the acidity or the alkalinity of your soil will have effects on certain plants and you’ll need to make amendments, another skill which you will learn more about here.

 Self-sufficiency and gardening go hand in hand for the expert gardener.
 An inferior soil is not a deterrent for growing plants.
 Rather, it’s a chance for them to showcase their skill at working out or improving the soil just the way they like it.

 Most gardening beginners make the mistake of growing plants outside their season simply because they were not aware of the hardiness zone.
-So start checking your area in the map now to determine your hardiness zone and know what plants to grow in every season, like every gardening pro does.
+So start checking your area on the map now to determine your hardiness zone and know what plants to grow in every season, as every gardening pro does.

 Have you heard about heirloom seeds?
 This a gardening practice most gardening forerunners have managed to keep.
 These seeds, apparently, are able to keep the best traits of a plant variety.
 Besides propagation, seeds are some of the most long-storing food, like beans and nuts, which every gardener with survivalist tendencies should become an expert in.

 Every gardening beginner can grow an indoor garden.
 In fact, you can even start gardening with an indoor garden.
 A true blue gardener, on the other hand, understands indoor gardening as a way to grow plants beyond their season.
 An indoor garden or indoor plants also purify the air, literally freshening up a room.

 Every self-sufficient gardener will want to grow crops even beyond the growing season.
 Give thanks to innovative gardeners who made this possible through a greenhouse or high tunnels.